 When there's no obvious escape route--and, in the digital world, this can often feel like the case--then you must remember a few fundamental principles.

-You are allowed to say you don't want to talk anymore.
+1. To get someone to leave you alone, you are allowed to say you don't want to talk anymore.

 I'm still guilty of not being able to say no. I want to make people happy, so it's really hard for me to say no.